-Here, we investigate to which extent neural networks could be applied to approximate systemic risk measures in our extended setting (\ref{line:sys_risk_vec_rand_alloc_matrix}).
+We here investigate the extent to which neural networks could be applied to approximate systemic risk measures in our extended setting (\ref{line:sys_risk_vec_rand_alloc_matrix}).
 Compared to \cite{feng2022deep}, the situation is more complex, since we must rely on neural networks that are able to effectively process the liability matrix as an input.
-In numerical experiments, it turns out that, despite their universality property, feedforward neural networks are not able to handle this input efficiently.
-However, the structural properties of the problem naturally lead us to consider neural networks that respect permutation equivariance of the underlying graph data.
-This motivates to utilise graph neural networks (GNNs), an alternative class of neural network architectures that have recently been successfully applied to a wider range of problems within and beyond financial mathematics.
-For an overview we refer to the survey papers \cite{wang2021review} and \cite{zhou2020graph}.
-Additionally, similarly to \cite{herzig2018mapping} we derive a structural characterisation of so called \textit{permutation equivariant node labeling functions}.
-Motivated by this result, we define a permutation equivariant neural network architecture that exhibits appealing theoretical properties and, in numerical experiments, performs even better than GNNs.
-We call this architecture (extended) permutation equivariant neural networks ((X)PENNs).
+In numerical experiments, it turns out that, despite their universal approximation property, feedforward neural networks are not able to handle this input effectively.
+However, the structural properties of the problem naturally lead us to consider neural networks, which respect permutation equivariance of the underlying graph data.
+This motivates the use of graph neural networks (GNNs), an alternative class of neural network architectures that have recently been successfully applied to a wider range of problems within and beyond financial mathematics.
+For an overview, we refer to the survey papers \cite{wang2021review} and \cite{zhou2020graph}.
+Additionally, inspired by \cite{herzig2018mapping}, we derive a structural characterisation of so-called \textit{permutation-equivariant node-labelling functions}.
+Motivated by this result, we define a permutation-equivariant neural network architecture that exhibits appealing theoretical properties and, in numerical experiments, performs even better than GNNs.
+We refer to this architecture as (extended) permutation-equivariant neural networks ((X)PENNs).